 5BB (Teleki 5 BB) - V. berlandieri x V. riparia; see below Kober 5 BB and Teleki

-99 R (Richter 99) - V berlandieri x V. riparia: By Franz judge Bred in 1889.
+99 R (Judge 99) - V. berlandieri x V. riparia: By Franz judge Bred in 1889.
 Highly vigorous, unsuitable for cool regions due to late maturity.
 High phylloxera resistance, moderate Nematode resistance, For floors with bad water discharge unsuitable, medium lime compatibility, average tolerance to drought stress.

 AXR 1 (also ARG 1) - Aramon x V. rupestris: by Victor Ganzin Bred in 1879 and probably the most famous and notorious rootstock.
-See in detail below AxR 1,
+See in detail under AxR 1,

 Binova - Named after the wine grower Binstadt, this natural mutation the SO 4 (see below) found in a vineyard.
 Frequently used in Germany and Austria.
-Semi-deep rooted, strong.
+Half-deep-rooted, strong-growing.
 Suitable for many different soils, medium dry resistance, good lime compatibility.
-Resistant to chlorosis and especially suitable for flowering-sensitive varieties.
+Resistant to chlorosis and especially suitable for flower-sensitive varieties.

 Börner (Börnerrebe) - Riparia 183 Geisenheim x Cinerea Arnold: By Carl Börner bred and by Helmut Becker selected.
 Used in Germany and Austria.
 Semi-deep rooted, strong, well drought-tolerant.
 Good for medium to dry, but not too calcareous soils suitable, extremely chloroseanfällig at higher lime contents.
 Absolute phylloxera resistance without training of Nodositäten,

-Fercal - Berlandieri x Judge 31: Was born in 1978 on INRA in Bordeaux by R. Pouget and M. Ottenwälter specially bred for calcareous soils.
+Fercal - Berlandieri x Judge 31: Was born in 1978 on INRA bred in Bordeaux by R. Pouget and M. Ottenwälter especially for calcareous soils.
 Moderately vigorous, easy to graft.
 Moderate phylloxera resistance, very resistant to chlorosis, also suitable for pure lime soils, good resistance to drought stress,

 Harmony - 1613 Couderc OP x Dog Ridge operating room : Was selected from a seedling found around 1849 in Hartford / Connecticut in 1967 in California.
 Moderate to strong growth.
 Good resistance to root rot but low phylloxera resistance.